NicolasGrosjean/VIET-Events-for-CK3/README.md

 - Sleight of Hand for pushing me to get into the CK2 modding scene and for other assistance over the years, which is why I am still here for some reason.
 - tora75 for contributing the Norse unique localizations for several events.
 - Stik, Vertimnus, and Tobbzn on the CK3 Mod Co-op for helping me figure out how to adapt my CK2 province events and do a system for county events for CK3.

+## Squash the translation (gather all commits in one)

+- Get the SHA1 of the last commit which is not from translation
+- Run the command
+`git rebase -i <SHA>`
+- Let the first pick and replace all other by `s`for `squash`
+- Push force the branch